 "One-day collection event" means a one-day event used as a substitute for a program collection site pursuant to Section 1-15 of this Act.

+“Peripheral” means a device sold exclusively for external use with a covered electronic device as a wireless or corded device that provides input into or output from a covered electronic device and cords used with a covered electronic device or peripheral.

 "Person" means an individual, partnership, co-partnership, firm, company, limited liability company, corporation, association, joint stock company, trust, estate, political subdivision, State agency, or any other legal entity; or a legal representative, agent, or assign of that entity.
 "Person" includes a unit of local government.

 "Printer" means desktop printers, multifunction printer copiers, and printer/fax combinations taken out of service from a residence that are designed to reside on a work surface, and include various print technologies, including without limitation laser and LED (electrographic), ink jet, dot matrix, thermal, and digital sublimation, and "multi-function" or "all-in-one" devices that perform different tasks, including without limitation copying, scanning, faxing, and printing.
 Printers do not include floor-standing printers, printers with optional floor stand, point of sale (POS) receipt printers, household printers such as a calculator with printing capabilities or label makers, or non-stand-alone printers that are embedded into products that are not CEDs.

-"Program collection site" means a physical location that is included in a manufacturer e-waste program and at which residential CEDs are collected and prepared for transport by a collector during a program year in accordance with the requirements of this Act.
+"Program collection site" means a physical location that is included in a manufacturer e-waste program and at which CEDs from covered entities are collected and prepared for transport by a collector during a program year in accordance with the requirements of this Act.
 Except as otherwise provided in this Act, "program collection site" does not include a retail collection site.

 "Program year" means a calendar year.
 The first program year is 2019.

-"Recycler" means any person who transports or subsequently recycles residential CEDs that have been collected and prepared for transport by a collector at any program collection site or one-day collection event.
+"Recycler" means any person who transports or subsequently recycles CEDs from covered entities that have been collected and prepared for transport by a collector at any program collection site or one-day collection event.

 "Recycling" has the meaning provided under Section 3.380 of the Environmental Protection Act.
-"Recycling" includes any process by which residential CEDs that would otherwise be disposed of or discarded are collected, separated, or processed and returned to the economic mainstream in the form of raw materials or products.
+"Recycling" includes any process by which CEDs from covered entities that would otherwise be disposed of or discarded are collected, separated, or processed and returned to the economic mainstream in the form of raw materials or products.

 "Residence" means a dwelling place or home in which one or more individuals live.

-"Residential covered electronic device" or "residential CED" means any covered electronic device taken out of service from a residence in the State.

 "Retail collection site" means a private sector collection site operated by a retailer collecting on behalf of a manufacturer.

 "Retailer" means a person who first sells, through a sales outlet, catalogue, or the Internet, a covered electronic device at retail to an individual for residential use or any permanent establishment primarily where merchandise is displayed, held, stored, or offered for sale to the public.